Boundless baryons: how diffuse gas contributes to anisotropic tSZ signal around simulated Three Hundred clusters: Introduction

 The WHIM induces very weak signals in maps of the CMB through the Sunyaev-Zel'dovich (SZ) effects \citep{SZ1972}.
 The thermal Sunyaev-Zel'dovich effect is sensitive to gas pressure along the line-of-sight; it is parameterized by the Compton-$y$ parameter,

 $y$ is a line-of-sight integral of the number density of electrons $n_\mathrm{e}$ and the electron temperature $T_\mathrm{e}$. $\sigma_\mathrm{T}$ is the Thomson cross section and $m_\mathrm{e}$ is the electron mass.
 Due to the dependence on both density and temperature, signals from galaxy clusters are orders-of-magnitude higher than signals from intergalactic filaments, which are well below the noise in current maps.
 Nevertheless, maps have recently become sensitive enough for significant detection of tSZ signals from an intermediate regime: a cluster pre-merger bridge \citep{Planck2013,Bonjean2018, Hincks2022}.
-Meanwhile, the kinetic SZ effect, depending on gas density and bulk velocity, is significantly smaller than tSZ and more difficult to reconstruct.
+Meanwhile, the kinematic SZ effect, depending on gas density and bulk velocity, is significantly smaller than tSZ and more difficult to reconstruct.
 However, recent advances \citep{Hill2016, Ferraro2016, Kusiak2021, Schaan2021} have forwarded the kSZ as a promising WHIM probe, especially in combination with tSZ measurements.
 We will focus only on tSZ in this work.

-Recent studies have developed new stacking techniques for teasing out the weak tSZ signals from filaments using combinations of CMB and galaxy survey data.
+Several studies have developed new stacking techniques for teasing out the weak tSZ signals from filaments using combinations of CMB and galaxy survey data.
 Stacking averages together $N$ images of the same or similar objects, which contain signal in the same location but have varying noise, to create a single image in which the signal-to-noise ratio (SNR) is enhanced by $\sqrt{N}$.
-By stacking pairs of galaxies, \citet{degraaff2019} and \citet{Tanimura2019} found evidence for tSZ signal in the stacked inter-cluster bridge in \textit{Planck} satellite data.
+By stacking a $y$ map from \textit{Planck} satellite data on locations of pairs of galaxies, \citet{degraaff2019} and \citet{Tanimura2019} found evidence for tSZ signal from a stacked intercluster filament.
 The former group posited that $\sim80\%$ percent of the $y=(0.6\pm0.2)\times10^{-8}$ filament signal came from gas beyond dark matter halos. \citet[][hereafter L22]{Lokken2022} used a distinct oriented stacking method to measure the large-scale anisotropy of tSZ around clusters in Atacama Cosmology Telescope (ACT) data, detecting a signal from the combined emission of neighboring halos and filament gas at the 3.5$\sigma$ level and demonstrating that the signal is stronger in supercluster regions, as defined by galaxy data.

 These methods have been applied only to data from $z<1$, where there is sufficient galaxy number density in the current state-of-the-art large galaxy surveys \citep[e.g., the Sloan Digital Sky Survey (SDSS) and Dark Energy Survey (DES),][] {Bolton2012,Pandey2021, Porredon2021}.
 All oriented stacking methods will improve with higher galaxy number density.
 As upcoming surveys map the cosmic web of galaxies to higher redshifts with greater number density and precision \citep[e.g., the Vera C. Rubin Observatory and the Dark Energy Spectroscopic Instrument,][]{LSST2019, DESI2016}, and anisotropic statistical methods improve, it may finally be possible to observationally constrain the WHIM evolution from $z\sim1$ to $z=0$.